Wanjie-Ryan/LMS/readme.md

 - You don't manually write code to handle requests and responses; the gRPC tools generate a lot of that.

 - Protocol buffers compiler (protoc) converts .proto files to code.

+- Think of gRPC like a DTO to expose to the Public